TronTram/TimeTracker/.ai/git_prompt.md

-As a meticulous Git expert and senior software engineer, I need your assistance to craft focused Git commits based on my current unstaged changes.
+Act as Git expert and senior software engineer, I need your assistance to craft focused Git commits based on my current unstaged changes.

 **Important**: Only include related files in one commit.
 If changes span multiple features or concerns, we should commit multiple times with logical groupings.